NextG-Wireless-Lab-Mason/Context-Aware-Terrestrial-Satellite-Spectrum-Sharing-CAT3S-/README.md

+#How to Run the code:

+Load all the data from the folder Codebook and also the folder data or split_csv.py from "Context-aware-Spectrum-Coexistence-Analyzer" Link: https://github.com/NextG-Wireless-Lab-Mason/Context-aware-Spectrum-Coexistence-Analyzer.
+Run the rest_server.py from the DSA folder that will send the necessary information to the simulator.py Run the simulator.py which will analyze the I/N for all the MBSs.
+Run the app.py

 #Acknowledgement:

 This project is generously supported by the National Science Foundation under Award # 2128584.
 Find more information about the project here: https://www.nextgwirelesslab.org/current-projects/spectrum-sharing-in-satellite-bands